lnd4812/readme-generator/README1.md

 ## Credits

-Assistance from the tutor assigned to me has been extremely helpful, while googling abouth the various issues that arose as I was completing this project, such as [Stack Overflow](https://stackoverflow.com), [Google in general](https://google.ca), [MDN docs](https://developer.mozilla.org) and [W3Schools](https://www.w3schools.com) and askBCS were also useful resources.
+Assistance from the tutor assigned to me has been extremely helpful, as well as various website such as [Stack Overflow](https://stackoverflow.com), [MDN docs](https://developer.mozilla.org), [W3Schools](https://www.w3schools.com) and [Google](https://google.ca) in general along with askBCS were also useful resources.

 ## Questions?